Netflix Financial Statements and Financial Ratios

 Netflix Total Asset Turnover

 Netflix’s total asset turnover was .61 in 2017.
 Over the next several years, the firm’s total asset turnover would increase slightly to .67.
-This trend indicates that the firm is doing a slightly better job in using assets under management to generate revenues.
-However, because of the slow growth in this area, investors should be wary when the organization increases its property, plant, and equipment category at a faster pace as compared to sales.
+This trend indicates that the firm is doing a slightly better job using assets under management to generate revenues.
+However, because of the slow growth in this area, investors should be wary when the organization increases its property, plant, and equipment category faster than sales.
 From an investor’s perspective, this trend is above average.

 Analyst Grade: B